asinghani/18224-tapeout-s23-boards/docs/ASSEMBLY.md

 # Board Assembly Instructions

+(Note: These instructions are for instructors to assemble breakout boards post-tapeout.
+If you are a student of the course, you should not need to do any of these.)

 ## Ordering Boards

 Boards are ordered from JLCPCB using their PCBA service.
 Part IDs on LCSC are added to the KiCAD schematic and can be used to generate assembly files using KiCAD JLC plugin and/or using Excel (note that some parts may need to be swapped out due to stock reasons).
 Assembly quality has been fairly good so far, though some parts need to be manually rotated in the online JLC viewer because they don't always align correctly.
 It is recommended to pay the few dollars extra for board cleaning + extra padded packaging.